wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 **Q:**&ensp;And how do you help the entire world?

 **M:**&ensp;Gandhi is dead, yet his mind pervades the earth.
-The thought of a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> pervades humanity and works ceaselessly for good.
+The thought of a *jnani* pervades humanity and works ceaselessly for good.
 Being anonymous, coming from within, it is the more powerful and compelling.
 That is how the world improves — the inner aiding and blessing the outer.
-When a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> dies, he is no more, in the same sense in which a river is no more when it merges in the sea: the name, the shape, are no more, but the water remains and becomes one with the ocean.
-When a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> joins the universal mind, all his goodness and wisdom become the heritage of humanity and uplift every human being.
+When a *jnani* dies, he is no more, in the same sense in which a river is no more when it merges in the sea: the name, the shape, are no more, but the water remains and becomes one with the ocean.
+When a *jnani* joins the universal mind, all his goodness and wisdom become the heritage of humanity and uplift every human being.

 **Q:**&ensp;We are attached to our personality.
 Our individuality, our being unlike others, we value very much.
 You seem to denounce both as useless.
 Your unmanifested, of what use is it to us?